ThemeZee/lawson/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Lincoln is a stunning and elegant theme made for the new WordPress Full Site Editor.
+Lawson is a stunning and elegant theme made for the new WordPress Full Site Editor.

 == Description ==

-Lincoln is a stunning and elegant theme made for the new WordPress Full Site Editor.
+Lawson is a stunning and elegant theme made for the new WordPress Full Site Editor.
 The theme is completely built with blocks, comes with great typography and is packed with easy to use block patterns, multiple color schemes and several header and footer templates.

-For more information about Lincoln please go to https://themezee.com/themes/lincoln/
+For more information about Lawson please go to https://themezee.com/themes/lawson/

 == Installation ==

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
 2. Click on the 'Upload Theme' button to upload the ZIP-file of the theme.
-3. Go to https://themezee.com/en/docs/lincoln-documentation/ for a guide on how to use and customize this theme.
+3. Go to https://themezee.com/en/docs/lawson-documentation/ for a guide on how to use and customize this theme.

 == Changelog ==